21 Things to Know Before Moving to Atlanta, GA [2024]

 What’s it like living in Atlanta?

-Outside of its booming economy, Atlanta is also known for being “The City in a Forest” due to its urban tree canopy, which covers almost half of Atlanta.
+Outside of its booming economy, Atlanta is also known for being “The City in the Forest” due to its urban tree canopy, which covers almost half of Atlanta.
 Another nickname for Atlanta, the Big Peach is also home to tons of community events.
 Here, you can watch independent films at the Atlanta Film Festival or observe art at the Dogwood Festival.
 There’s always something to do here!

 What are the taxes in Atlanta?